❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Why do some people say you need a lawyer for a prenup?

 In addition, some courts will also consider whether or not you had the mere opportunity to hire a lawyer (but you can still choose not to have one).
 In other words, did you have the time, money, and resources to get your own attorney, but just decided against it?
-Or were you pressured into signing the prenup without a lawyer because you didn’t have enough time, money, etc. For example, Minnesota follows this rule of having the opportunity to get a lawyer.
-The MN law states, “A man and woman of legal age may enter into an antenuptial contract or settlement prior to solemnization of marriage which shall be valid and enforceable if (a) there is a full and fair disclosure of the earnings and property of each party, and (b) the parties have had an opportunity to consult with legal counsel of their own choice.”
-(Minn.
+Or were you pressured into signing the prenup without a lawyer because you didn’t have enough time, money, etc. For example, Minnesota follows this rule of having the opportunity to get a lawyer and explicitly states so in its prenup statute (Minn.
 Stat.
-Ann. § 519.11(1),(6)).
+Ann. § 519.11).

 Furthermore, you may have heard from an attorney that you need a lawyer for a prenup because it’s difficult to create an enforceable prenup without legal assistance.
 For example, are you privy to all of the necessary formalities that go into a valid agreement, such as witnesses, notarization, etc.?
 What about the contents of an agreement?
 Some people just say that you “need an attorney” because it’s quite difficult to make a prenup without any legal training.

-Most states don’t require dual legal representation as a prerequisite to a valid and enforceable prenup
+The bottom line: Most states don’t require dual legal representation as a prerequisite to an enforceable prenup

 The bottom line is, despite what you may have heard, most states actually don’t require a lawyer to sign off on a prenup in order for it to be valid and enforceable.
 There are situations where lawyers become mandatory, such as in California, if spousal support is altered in the prenup.
 But outside of any exceptions, the baseline rule is that you can do a prenup on your own!
 The risk, of course, is that you may fall victim to some of the legal pitfalls that lawyers are typically able to help you avoid.
 And if one of you chooses to get a lawyer and the other one doesn’t, that’s usually okay, too (unless the attorney doesn’t feel comfortable with this arrangement).